Original air date: May 14, 1990

 - Ham-to-Ham Combat: Picard and Riker go a round on the bridge until Data gets them to stop.

-- Hate Plague: Sarek's Vulcan Alzheimer's causes him to lose control of both his emotions and his telepathic abilities, transmitting powerful anger randomly around the Enterprise, which causes a number of arguments and one massive Bar Brawl.
+- Hate Plague: Sarek's Vulcan Alzheimer's causes him to lose control of both his emotions and his telepathic abilities, transmitting powerful anger randomly around the Enterprise, which causes a number of arguments, much verbal sniping and one massive Bar Brawl.

-- I Have No Son: Indirectly pulled by Picard-as-Sarek, who mentions Amanda and Spock, but not Sybok or his first wife.
+- I Have No Son!: Indirectly pulled by Picard-as-Sarek, who mentions Amanda and Spock, but not Sybok or his first wife.
 Unsurprising, as the writing staff had agreed between themselves to consign Star Trek V: The Final Frontier to Canon Discontinuity status.
+Admittedly though it does make sense that Sarek would disown Sybok, as his rejection of Surak's teachings would not exactly have gone over well with his fellow Vulcans.

-- Instantly Proven Wrong: Worf and Riker are headed to Ten Forward, discussing an ensign challenging Worf.Riker: Is it my imagination, or have tempers become somewhat frayed on board this ship lately?
+- Instantly Proven Wrong: Worf and Riker are headed to Ten Forward, discussing an ensign challenging Worf.Riker: Is it my imagination, or have tempers become a little frayed on the ship lately?

 Worf: I hadn't noticed.